-4. UPPER RICCARTON COMMUNITY/SCHOOL LIBRARY
+1. UPPER RICCARTON COMMUNITY/SCHOOL LIBRARY

-, Authors Nicki Moen, Libraries and Information Unit, DDI 941-7896 Rob Hawthorne, Property Unit, DDI 941-6458
+Officer responsible Sue Sutherland, Libraries Manager Authors Nicki Moen, Libraries and Information Unit, DDI 941-7896 Rob Hawthorne, Property Unit, DDI 941-6458

-The purpose of this report is to brief the Riccarton/Wigram Community Board on the land and legal issues relating to the building of a shared use library on the grounds of Riccarton High School.
+The purpose of this report is to brief the Council on the land and legal issues relating to the building of a shared use library on the grounds of Riccarton High School.
 It also includes comment on the feedback received through the Annual Plan consultation process.
-This report, with the Community Board's recommendation, will be presented to the Arts, Culture and Heritage Committee on 11 July 2002.
+This report was presented to the Riccarton/Wigram Community Board on 3 July 2002.